Developmental Milestones: The Silver Lining

-Developmental milestones are something that we have never taken for granted having two sons with autism.
+Developmental milestones are the silver lining in our lives.
+They are something that we have never taken for granted having two sons with autism.
 But we never give up.
 They are 22 and 20 now, and we have gotten in the habit of regularly setting small goals for them.
 This has been especially true during the Pandemic.
 When we reach one of these goals we celebrate like we have won a gold medal!

 One recent goal was met by my younger son Tyler.
 It was actually a goal on his IEP, and had been for the last couple of years.
 Tyler’s school Occupational Therapist was working on it for awhile, and so were we, kind of, but we really didn’t know how to teach him.

 Fast forward to the Pandemic, and we chose the all remote route for Tyler.
-There were no therapies offered from March to August, but in September, Tyler started receiving remote OT.
-Over Zoom, we talked with Tyler’s Occupational Therapist about our shared goal to teach Tyler how to tie his shoes.
-She shared with me her special secret method for shoelace tying.
+Unfortunately, there were no therapies offered from March to August, but in September, Tyler started receiving remote OT.
+Thankfully, over Zoom, we talked with Tyler’s Occupational Therapist about our shared goal to teach Tyler how to tie his shoes.
+Finally, she shared with me her special secret method for shoelace tying.

 With her guidance, I created the perfect shoe and lace combination according to her specifications, and started working on the task with Tyler.
 April supervised each step in our twice weekly Zoom sessions, and well you have probably guessed it by now!
 Within about six weeks, Tyler was tying his own shoelaces!
 It was like a miracle!